Welcome to Kids Science – a place to learn and explore your scientific curiosity!

 - Canadian Citizen or Permanent Resident (must have a valid Social Insurance Number card)

-The application period for the 2023 StAR Program is now closed.
+The application period for the 2023 StAR Program is now open.

 Each summer, a select group of high school students will be invited to SickKids for our Summer Mentorship Program.
 These students will visit the hospital three times a week during the month of August to hear from guest speakers from different departments, who have been carefully selected and tailored to their interests.